Jose Altuve Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- Red Sox pitchers combine to surrender 166 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- Red Sox pitchers combine to allow 167 total home runs at a rate of 1.3 per game (to rank 25th in the league).

 © 2023 Data Skrive.
 All rights reserved.